qdrddr/damien-ai-4friends/mcp/roocode/README.md

 - A dedicated `mcp_settings.json` (Global) & `mcp.json` (per project) configurations
 - Direct integration with popular local MCP servers

-Other supported developer-oriented MCP clients include: Cursor, Windsur, VS Code with Copilot, Cline, Continue (vary in transport & config support).
+Other supported developer-oriented MCP clients include: Cursor, Windsurf, VS Code with Copilot, Cline, Continue (vary in transport & config support).

 ---

-## How to Set Up MCP with RooCode
+## **How to Set Up MCP with RooCode**

 ### 1. **Install VS Code**
 Go to [Code.VisualStudio.com](https://code.visualstudio.com/Download) and install the app for your OS.

 ### 2. **Install RooCode**
 Go to [Marketplace.VisualStudio](https://marketplace.visualstudio.com/items?itemName=RooVeterinaryInc.roo-cline) and install RooCode Extension for your VS Code IDE.
-Alternatively use the Extension button in VS Code on the left hand side the four cubes icon with one of the top right cube falling off and search for RooCode.
-Press `Install` button.
+Alternatively use the Extension button in VS Code on the left hand side (the four cubes icon with one of the top right cubes falling off) and search for RooCode.
+Press the `Install` button.

 ### 3. **Local MCP Servers Requirements**
 In the previous guide you prepared by installing these utils, if you didn't, follow the previous step in [README.md](../):